-Use this to teach about sensory details and how it allows the reader to experience the story hand in hand with the author.
+Use this to teach how sensory details allow the reader to experience the story hand in hand with the author.

-Set in rural Alabama in 1964, a boy remembers spending Saturdayshis Mammaw’s house.
+Set in rural Alabama in 1964, a boy remembers spending Saturdays at his Mammaw’s house.
 He would ride his bicycle there and spend the day mowing the lawn, picking vegetables, eating lunch, and making delicious, sweet teacakes.

-Use this to teach first person narrative, as well as writing descriptive sentences.
+Use this as a reliable choice to introduce first-person narrative, as well as writing descriptive sentences.

 Use this to teach about finding writing ideas.

 A boy named Ralph has zero writing ideas.
 Nothing ever happens to him.
 His life is so boring.
 Sound familiar?